-Hilltop Drive has 24 teachers, including one Primary Special Day Class teacher, one Upper Grade Special Day Class teacher, and one Resource Teacher.
-Part-time certificated staff includes a Music Teacher 5days per week, a Speech and Language Pathologist Speech three days per week, a School Psychologist 2.5 days a week, and a School Nurse three days a week.
+Hilltop Drive has 23 teachers, including one Primary Special Day Class teacher, one Upper Grade Special Day Class teacher, and one Resource Teacher, who is shared with another school.
+Part-time certificated staff includes a Music Teacher 5days per week, a Speech and Language Pathologist Speech five days per week, a School Psychologist 2.5 days a week, and a School Nurse two days a week.
 Classified staff includes six Special Education Instructional Assistants and two one-on-one Student Assistants.
 Part-time classified staff members are a Second Language Instructional Assistant for five hours per day and a Library Technology Technician for 19.5 hours per week.
 A behavior support Instructional Assistant (formerly KIDCO) works with identified students to foster social development, which supports increased school success.
 There is also a part-time Computer Support staff member.